 We use the same principle to engineer better materials.
 Raw iron is a weak metal.
 Adding a small amount of carbon to iron creates a much stronger material: steel.
-Adding nickel to steel creates some of the strongest alloys we know: the steels used inside jet engines and nuclear reactors.
+Adding nickel to steel creates the ultra-strong alloys used inside jet engines and nuclear reactors.

 Life at 32 Fahrenheit

-Articles and books on culture are filled with urgent messages on innovation: Innovate or die!
+Articles and books on culture scream Innovate or die!
 The CEO must be the CIO (chief innovation officer)!
 And so on.